Devon van Oostrum: Professional career

 On 11 August 2016, Van Oostrum signed with Koroivos Amaliadas for the 2016–17 season.
 On 13 January 2017, he was released by Koroivos.
 Seven days later, he signed with Macedonian club MZT Skopje for the rest of the season On 27 February 2017, he parted ways with MZT Skopje because of knee injury during a semifinal match in the Macedonian Cup.

 On 5 July 2018, Van Oostrum signed with New Heroes Den Bosch of the Dutch Basketball League (DBL) and the FIBA Europe Cup.
 On 3 October, Van Oostrum made his debut with Den Bosch in the FIBA Europe Cup qualifying game against Balkan, scoring 17 points and recording 9 rebounds and 3 assists.
 On 4 October, he played four minutes in his DBL debut in a win over Feyenoord Basketbal.

-In August 2019, van Oostrum signed a two-months contract with CBet Prienai of the Lithuanian Basketball League (LKL).
+In August 2019, van Oostrum signed a two-month contract with CBet Prienai of the Lithuanian Basketball League (LKL).
 Club had an option to extend the contract for remaining of the season but decided against it and player was released on 27 October 2019.

 On 4 December 2019, Van Oostrum returned to the Netherlands to sign with Landstede Hammers of the Dutch Basketball League (DBL).
 On the Hammers, he joined his older brother Nigel who has been on the team since 2016.

 On 23 November 2020, Van Oostrum was sent on loan to Peñas Huesca for four weeks because the DBL had been suspended due to the COVID-19 pandemic.
 In February 2021, it was announced he had to miss the remainder of the 2020–21 season after a surgery.

 On 7 September 2022, Van Oostrum signed with the London Lions for the 2022–23 BBL season.

+On 11 December 2023, Van Oostrum joins RANS Simba Bogor of the Indonesian Basketball League (IBL).